Solar in Austin, TX: 2026 Cost, Savings & Payback

 How much do solar panels cost in Austin, TX?

-The average cost of a 6kW solar panel system in Austin is approximately $16,380 before incentives ($2.73/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,466.
-Texas property tax exemption for solar; utility buyback programs vary.
+The average cost of a 6kW solar panel system in Austin is approximately $16,380 before local or state incentives ($2.73/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Texas property tax exemption for solar; utility buyback programs vary

 How many peak sun hours does Austin get?